 Similarly, there will also be upgrades and downgrades in the bond funds, as these are too market-linked.
 You should be prepared to sail through the risk while choosing to invest in the same.

 Now, what are the alternatives available to shift from your current debt funds?

 When the liquid mutual fund schemes got hit by the IL&FS crisis, then many mutual fund advisors told the investors to shift to overnight funds if they didn’t want to take any risk.

-Don’t jump to change your investment, without actually knowing how much your returns are affected with the current market condition.
+However, don’t jump to change your investment, without actually knowing how much your returns are affected by the current market conditions.
 Before compromising on your returns by shifting to the safest option you should understand the risk of your investment properly.

 You can consider changing your investment strategy if you are investing for a medium or short duration of time.
 But, if you are investing for a long period of time, then you can wait, as the market will change sooner or later.